tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/honest-did.md

 While the assumptions about the relationship between post- and pre-trend differences are very context-specific, there are two main approaches to setting restrictions and specifying your framework (with possible combinations of these approaches):

-1. Relative magnitude bounds: Sets limits based on pre-treatment differences.
+1. *Relative magnitude bounds*: Sets limits based on pre-treatment differences.
-2. Smoothness restriction: Assumes trends evolve smoothly over time.
+2. *Smoothness restriction*: Assumes trends evolve smoothly over time.

 {{% /summary %}}